Red Dragon vs Bloodgood Japanese Maple: 4 Key Differences

 Color

-With an equal amount of sunlight, the Red Dragon will have dark red or almost purple leaves.
-This color will last from spring to midsummer.
-Then the leaves will become less bright and even with a slight greenish tint.
+With equal sunlight, the Red Dragon will have dark red or almost purple leaves.
+This color will last from spring to summer.
+Then, the leaves will become less bright, even with a slight greenish tint.

-Bloodgood on the other hand has more red leaves.
-Of course, it also has a slight purple tinge, but it is much less pronounced.
-In the second half of summer, it too will lose its saturation of color and become paler.
+Bloodgood, on the other hand, has more red leaves.
+In the second half of summer, it, too, will lose its saturation of color and become paler.

 Similarities

 The first thing that needs to be mentioned here is watering.
 To be precise, it’s overwatering.
-Both maples do not tolerate too frequent watering or poorly drained soil.
+Both maples do not tolerate watering too frequently or poorly drained soil.

 To be successful, you need to keep an eye on the moisture around the roots and only water when the soil is 1 to 2 inches dry.
-This watering is needed for 2 years after planting, then the tree will take root and be able to provide its own water.
+This watering is required for 2 years after planting; then, the tree will take root and be able to provide its water.

 Avoid planting near areas where water flows or accumulates.
-Also, make sure that the soil is well-drained, and if necessary improve it with organic matter before planting.
+Also, ensure the soil is well-drained, and if necessary, improve it with organic matter before planting.

-A second similarity is a need for sunlight.
-They both need at least 4-6 hours of direct sunlight per day.
+A second similarity is the need for sunlight.
+They both need at least 4-6 hours of direct sunlight daily.
 In this case, the leaves will have a brighter color.

 As for fertilizer, you should use granular fertilizer once a year.
-Make sure it contains no more nitrogen than 15, it should be on the label.
-Too much nitrogen will turn the leaves green.
+Make sure it contains no more nitrogen than 15.